tramvn1996/learn_ruby_project/README.md

 - It is possible to open up and modify built-in Ruby classes.

+## Chapter 5

+- Use HTML5 to define a site layout with logo, header, footer, and main body content.

+- Rails partials are used to place markup in a separate file for convenience.

+- CSS allows us to style the site layout based on CSS classes and ids.

+- The Bootstrap framework makes it easy to make a nicely designed site quickly.

+- Sass and the asset pipeline allow us to eliminate duplication in our CSS while packaging up the results efficiently for production.

+- Rails allows us to define custom routing rules, thereby providing named routes.

+- Integration tests effectively simulate a browser clicking from page to page.

 ## License

 All source code in the [Ruby on Rails Tutorial](http://railstutorial.org/)